Bloemfontein: Suburbs

 Bloemfontein suburbs include Heidedal to the east and southeast, Bain's Vlei, Woodland Hills Wildlife Estate, Brandwag, Ehrlich Park, Fauna, Fichardt Park, Fleurdal, Gardenia Park, Generaal De Wet, Hospitaalpark, Kiepersol, Lourier Park, Park West, Pellissier, Uitsig, Universitas, Westdene, Wilgehof and Willows to the south of the city.
+In the centre is Bloemfontein Central.
 To the west of Bloemfontein, you will find Langenhoven Park.
 To the north you will find Arboretum, Baysvalley, Bayswater, Dan Pienaar, Helicon Heights, Heuwelsig, Hillsboro, Hillside, Hilton, Naval Hill, Navalsig, Noordhoek, Pentagon Park, Panorama Park, and Waverley.
-To the north east you will find Roodewal and Vallombrosa.
-The predominantly black suburbs are Rocklands, Phahameng, Phelindaba, Bloemanda, Bochabela, JB Mafora and the most historic Batho where the Maphikela House (where the African National Congress started) is situated.
-To the east of Bloemfontein, Botshabelo and Thaba 'Nchu townships are situated.
+To the northeast, you will find Roodewal and Vallombrosa.
+The predominantly black suburbs are Rocklands, Phahameng, Phelindaba, Bloemanda, Bochabela, JB Mafora, and the most historic Batho, where the Maphikela House (where the African National Congress started) is situated.

 Sports

 Stadium

-The Free State Stadium and the surrounding sports complex is the main sports venue in the city and province.
+The Free State Stadium and the surrounding sports complex are the primary sports venues in the city and province.
 The venue was the hosting stadium of the 2010 FIFA World Cup South Africa matches played in Bloemfontein.
 There are several other sports venues in the city, however, including facilities belonging to the university, schools and sports clubs.
 Other stadiums in the city are Mangaung Oval, Dr. Petrus Molemela Stadium and Clive Solomons Stadium.